bsebesta/portfolio-v2/content/projects/wynn/index.md

   </style>
 ---

+{{< prominentText >}}Wynn Resorts asked RAIN to design an in-room virtual assisant that could handle common requests and questions, freeing up concierges and hotel staff for other tasks.{{< /prominentText >}}

 My team collaborated on a voice "concierge" to put an Alexa devices in 5,600 rooms and suites at the Wynn Resort in Las Vegas.
 I led the UX and UI design of the conversational interface.

-In the first few months after launch, the voice service handled over 12,000 utterances inquiring about operating hours and 5,000 utterances asking about on-property bars and restaurants—and with an 83% satisfaction rate from customers.